Sweet, salty, tangy, and spicy, this Korean Barbecue Pizza with Tofu and Maitake Mushrooms is a fun and flavor-packed twist on pizza night!

 For the pizza:

-- 1 batch Basic Pizza Dough - use ½ batch for one thin crust pizza or full batch for thick crust
+- 1 batch Vegan Pizza Dough - omit the Italian herbs; use ½ batch for one thin crust pizza or the full recipe for thick crust.

 - 1 Tbsp olive oil

 - 7 ounces maitake, aka hen of the woods, mushrooms, separated by hand

 - 8 ounces extra firm tofu, preferably sprouted extra firm (or super firm), drained

 - 2 cloves garlic, minced

 - pinch of sea salt